mjordan/islandora_workbench_docs/docs/contact_sheet.md

 The icons (courtesy of [icons8](https://icons8.com/)) indicate if the item in the CSV is an:

 * image
-* PDF
 * video
 * audio
+* PDF
 * miscellaneous binary file
 * compound item

-An additional icon that indicates that there is no file in the input CSV for the item.
+There is also an icon that indicates that there is no file in the input CSV for the item.

-Fields with long values are indicated by "[...]".
-Placing your pointer over this will show a popup that contains the full value.
+Fields with long values are indicated by link formatted like "[...]".
+Placing your pointer over this link will show a popup that contains the full value.
 Also, in fields that have multiple values, the subdelimiter defined in your configuration file is replaced by a small square (&square;), to improve readability.

-If there are any compound items in your CSV, they are indicated by a "compound" icon and a link to a separate contact sheet containing all their members:
+Compound items in the input CSV sheet are represented by a "compound" icon and a link to a separate contact sheet containing the item's members:

 ![Example contact sheet with compound items](images/contact_sheet_with_compounds.png)